FD 110-1

 14" x 20" 1968

-Terrible photo of this great poster!
+Terrible photograph, great poster!

 Here's a little "Mouseterpiece" from Stanley...the Statue of Liberty crying because there was so much repression and un-American behavior going on in our government at the time.